gausby/processes_presentation/README.md

 First we send ourselves the message `:foo`, and then the message `:bar` using the `send/2` function.
 Notice that the messages are stored until we do something about them; in this case we call the `flush/0` function, which is available in iex.
 Calling the `flush/0` function again will reveal that the messages has been removed from the mailbox.

 The mailbox is a queue, processing its incoming messages on a first message in, first message out (FIFO) bases.
-When we want to react to incoming messages we use the `receive` construct.
+When we want to react to incoming messages (or the fist message in the queue) we use the `receive` construct.

 ```elixir
 iex(7)> my_process = spawn(fn ->